sarl/sarl/sarl-officialdoc/src/main/documentation/tutorials/SreExtension.md

 [Bootique](http://bootique.io) is a platform for building container-less runnable Java applications.
 It is designed for microservices (but not limited to), as it allows you to create a fully-functional application with minimal-to-no setup.
 Unlike traditional container-based applications, Bootique allows you to control your `main()` method and create Java applications that behave like simple executable commands.
 Each Bootique application can be started with a (YAML) configuration, or configured with shell variables and is ideally suited for Docker and cloud deployments.

 Compared to other products, Bootique has a focus on modularity and clean pluggable architecture.
-It is built on top of a [dependency injection container](https://en.wikipedia.org/wiki/Dependency_injection) (but not [Google Guice](https://github.com/google/guice)), and pretty much anything in Bootique can be customized/overridden.
+It is built on top of a [dependency injection container](https://en.wikipedia.org/wiki/Dependency_injection) (but not [Google Guice](https://github.com/google/guice) that is another injector used by the SARL compiler itself), and pretty much anything in Bootique can be customized/overridden.

 *Why is Bootique used into Janus?*
 As described above, the features of bootique enables the define and *override* injected modules with less effort.